This is an updated post. I hope it helps your child settle into a club over the summer.

 - Try and show a picture of the club.

-- Have a trial run, they could stay for an hour and build it up
+- Have a trial run, and they could stay for an hour and build it up

-- Have a safe adult attachment figure, that they know will greet them when you say goodbye
+- Please have a safe adult attachment figure that they know will greet them when you say goodbye

 - Go with a friend